 Info-Sharing Group: in order to increase awareness of all actions taken in terms of communication among all units and offices of UNHCR Jordan, the Info-Sharing Group continued to be a key platform to disseminate information among staff ensuring that all front-line colleagues are on the same page when it comes to communication with communities and are aware of any recent announcements.
+This group was heavily relied on for colleagues to disseminate CwC material among counterparts, refugee groups and partners.

-During the month of February, 2 announcements were shared through this group, echoing posts published on social media.
+During the month of March, 18 announcements were shared through this group, echoing posts published on social media, in additional to many other pieces, mostly on COVID-19.
 Members of the group are engaging in a more active way to clarify certain matters when approached by POCs on selected topics, such as assistance and resettlement.

 Bulk SMS Messaging facilitated by Zain Jordan has also been a powerful communication tool, allowing UNHCR Jordan to target audiences based off any set of criteria (nationality, location, education level, age, gender, marital status, etc.).
-During the month of February, about 300,000 messages were sent to more than 50,000 recipients to communicate information on different topics, related to livelihoods, education, assistance, resettlement, etc.
+During the month of March, about 2,250,000 messages were sent to more than 450,000 recipients to communicate information on different topics, related to livelihoods, education, assistance, resettlement, etc.

 UNHCR Helpdesks are one of the face-to-face communication tools that UNHCR depends on to deliver services of counselling, protection or assistance related.
-During the month of February, 57 Helpdesks were held countrywide, covering all 12 governorates of Jordan and reaching out to persons of concern in distant areas (such as Ma'an, Agaba and Tafilah).
+During the month of March, 15 Helpdesks were held countrywide, covering all 12 governorates of Jordan and reaching out to persons of concern in distant areas (such as Ma'an, Aqaba and Tafilah).
+The decrease in activities this month is due to the interruption of working hours and suspension of certain services as of 15 March - in addition to the precautionary measures in place earlier in the month to limit movement and interactions en masse.

-UNHCR Helpline (064008000) answered over 212,696 phone calls from persons of concern through the Interactive Voice Response (IVR) system in February on all services provided by UNHCR (assistance, resettlement, protection, education, health).
-The helpline also offers the possibility for persons of concern to book a registration/renewal appointment without physically approaching UNHCR offices and Helpdesks.
+UNHCR Helpline (064008000) answered 164,944 phone calls from persons of concern through the Interactive Voice Response (IVR) system in March on all services provided by UNHCR (assistance, resettlement, protection, education, health).
+In response to the changes in working modalities due to COVID-19, pre-recorded messages were put in place to inform callers of the temporary changes, and the possibility to leave a message for particular enquiries; these messages are referred to the concerned unit for potential follow up purposes.